Learn about new developments that affect Kiwis moving to Australia - join our newsletter.

 How much will it cost to ship my belongings to Australia?

 That depends on what you are taking.
-We paid NZ$1,600 for Crown Relocations to pack and ship the following items from door to door:
+We paid NZ$1,600 for our shipper to pack and ship the following items from door to door:

 Kitchen